pulumi/docs/pulumi-hugo/themes/default/content/docs/using-pulumi/pulumi-packages/how-to-author.md

 Once you've authored and tested your package locally, you can publish it to make it available to the Pulumi community.
 You must publish several artifacts:

-- The npm, NuGet, and Python SDK packages to the [npm Registry](https://npmjs.com), the [NuGet Gallery](https://nuget.org), and the [Python Package Index](https://pypi.org)
+- The npm, NuGet, Java, and Python SDK packages to the [npm Registry](https://npmjs.com), the [NuGet Gallery](https://nuget.org), [Maven Central](https://central.sonatype.com) and the [Python Package Index](https://pypi.org)
+  - If your package is hosted on GitHub, you may choose to use our [custom Action for publishing Pulumi packages](https://github.com/pulumi/pulumi-package-publisher)
 - The Go module to your Git repository, by adding a tag, which we'll explain in the sections below
 - The binary Pulumi resource provider plugin to a binary hosting provider of your choice
-- The package documentation - overview, installation & configuration, API docs, and how-to guides - to [Pulumi Registry](/registry/)
+- The [package documentation](#publish-the-documentation) - overview, installation & configuration, API docs, and how-to guides to [Pulumi Registry](/registry/)

-Future iterations of this guide will cover how to publish the first three items; for now, these are left as an exercise for the package author.

 The URL used to download a plugin is derived from `pluginDownloadURL`, as specified in the schema.
 Pulumi expects to find a plugin at